lucidrains/simple-hierarchical-transformer/README.md

     heads = 8,                         # attention heads
     seq_len = 2048,                    # sequence lengths
     hierarchies = (1, 2, 8),           # hierarchies - here we have 1x (like in a regular transformer), then 2x and 8x compressed hierarchical tokens that undergo their own transformer blocks. information is pooled into one hierarchy at each layer window_sizes = (32, 64, None)      # local attention window sizes - the idea is that the higher hierarchies can pass distant information to the local one.
-None stands for full receptive field
+None stands for full receptive field.
+Setting 0 would turn off attention at this hierarchy altogether (while token shift will still be in effect in each layer)
 )

 ids = torch.randint(0, 20000, (1, 2048))